How are we working to achieve our goals

-Our work towards achieving our five key goals (see right) involves initiating, running and reporting on a host of projects across the Society via joint initiatives, working groups and committees.
-(Further details of how we’ve broken down the goals into smaller projects and prioritised them can be found on page 18 of our Strategic Plan).
+Our work towards achieving our vision involves initiating, running and reporting on a host of activities across the Society via joint initiatives, working groups and committees.
+(Read our Strategic Plan for further details on our strategic goals).

 Goals, highlights and teams for our current initiatives can be found below (click on the + signs below to reveal the full details).